mendicant-original/learning-series/issues/01-The-Table-Assignment/chapters/02-Data-Access.md

       end
     end

-Optimally, we would like the API to be able to access the columns either by name or by index, so that we can for instance retrieve the data by asking for "the 'name' field in the second row" or "the first column in the second row".
+Ideally, we would like the API to be able to access the columns either by name or by index.
+This would allow for data retrieval, for example, by either asking for "the 'name' field in the second row" or for "the first column in the second row".

 This is what the tests and implementation for this feature could look like: